-In Stockholm, the capital of Sweden, there is a building called “Stockholm City Hall,” which was built in 1923.
+In Stockholm, the capital of Sweden, there is a building called “Stockholm City Hall,” built-in 1923.

 This Stockholm City Hall is a famous landmark in Sweden and is used as the venue for the Nobel Prize ceremony, which is held every year on December 10.

 This article will introduce Stockholm City Hall in Sweden in detail.